 New York City is one of the greatest cities in the world.
 It is a diverse and unique place.
 On top, there's a bunch of free things to do in New York scattered all over the city.
-With our list of 10 best free things to do in New York City, you can surely experience a lot this city has to offer, while keeping a tight budget.
+With our list of 10 best free things to do in New York City, you can surely experience a lot this city has to offer and the best part is - it won’t cost you a fortune!

 1. Visit Statue of Liberty